davekinkead/thesis/chapters/02/chapter.coffee.md

     - philosohy begins with wonder
     - doubt as a method
   2. Analysis
+    - what is it?
-    - how does it work
+    - how do philosophers do it?
     - is tied to ...
   3. Intuitions & Common Sense
     - how does it work